- How to Build success into your goals

 Recently, I’ve been giving talks incorporating Neuro-Linguistic Programming, especially around the idea of things that you’re moving towards & the things that you’re moving away from.

 Both “away from” and “towards” are motivational directions: If you DON’T want something in your life (i.e. away from), that’s a motivation for you to do something.
-And if you DO want something in your life (i.e. towards), that’s also a motivation for you to do something.
+And if you DO want something in your life (i.e. towards), that’s also a motivation for you to do something, this is not an easy thing to understand, we recommend reading the iNLP Center review to learn more about motivation.

 But, the thinking, the motivation behind them, the way that makes you behave, and the likelihood of success, are not the same.